 Transportation and Parking Services offers numerous free campus shuttles to help students get around, both on and off campus.
 Please visit their website for more information.

-All incoming residents will be asked to select a Dining Plan (from the available options, depending on their room type) in early August.
+All incoming residents will be asked to select a Dining Plan (from the available options, depending on their room type) in late-August.
 More information regarding the various Dining Plan options will be sent to all residents over the summer.

 Our Housing and Dining plan is a comprehensive room and board program.
 The Dining Plan cannot be changed, dropped, refunded, or transferred to Triton Cash.